After Homs, Syria seen facing Bosnia-style war

 Russian support - blocking condemnation at the UN Security Council and keeping arms flowing to Damascus - continues to signal to regime elites that Assad is still viable, decreasing the likelihood of splits, Ayham Kamel of Eurasia said.

 A political solution is seen as out of the question.
-Assad's reforms so far have been criticised as superficial, inadequate and too late.
+Assad's reforms so far have been criticized as superficial, inadequate and too late.

 With Russia and China vetoing any Security Council resolution on Syria, the conflict could turn out to be protracted and grisly, like Bosnia, eventually sucking in the international community.